A Guide to Finishes for Kitchen Cabinets

 Varnish

 varnished cabinetsSome wood species already look good as cabinets without additional treatment.
-A varnish is a combination of resin and oil, which provides a polished look to the wood, and protection from the elements at the same time.
-You can also apply a varnish over wood stain or other surface treatment.
+A varnish is a combination of resin and oil, which provides a polished look to the wood and protection from the elements at the same time.
+You can also apply a varnish over a wood stain or other surface treatment.

 You may also have the option to apply a catalyzed varnish, also known as a conversion varnish, which is basically a high-tech version of the standard varnish.
 This type of surface treatment involves the application of a catalyst such as urethane to make the varnish dry faster and with more durability.
 Cabinets treated with catalyzed or conversion varnish will last much longer, all things being equal, than cabinets treated with other finishes.